 He has completed staff roles at Divisional level and Army Headquarters, supporting the British Army’s global humanitarian support operations, including the 2014 Ebola crisis in Sierra Leone and the UK’s response to the 2015 earthquake in Nepal.
 He was also assigned as the Second In Command 2 RGR and Chief-of-staff, Command and Staff Tactical Training Group as part of 16 Air Assault Brigade.

-In 2016 he was made The Most Excellent Order of the British Empire (MBE) and was chosen as the most outstanding soldier at The Sun’s Millies awards ceremony in 2016.
+In 2016 he was made a member of The Most Excellent Order of the British Empire (MBE) and was chosen as the most outstanding soldier at The Sun’s Millies awards ceremony in 2016.
 He has spoken extensively on leadership, with highlights being the British Army’s launch of the Army Leadership Code, the Oxford Union, Trinity College Cambridge, Harvard alumni, and has appeared on BBC’s Panorama and Radio 4’s Today Programme.

 In July 2020, he completed the British Army Advanced Development Programme with the British Army, working with McKinsey and Company, and the Forward Institute, while completing an MBA at Henley Business School.
 During the programme he worked extensively on the British Army’s Industrial framework and strategy, digital transformation and refining elements of the British Army’s leadership code.
 He was appointed Commanding Officer The Second Battalion, The Royal Gurkha Rifles in August 2020.